13C-based Metabolic Flux Analysis

 Metabolic fluxes are the final endpoint of all co-operating actions in

 the complex cellular network of genes, transcripts, proteins and

 metabolites.
 In vivo fluxes, however, are not directly observable and

 have to be inferred by data from labeling experiments and the use of

 mathematical models.
 13C-based metabolic flux analysis emerged as the

 state-of-the-art technique in the field of fluxomics.

-The typical data valuation workflow with 13CFLUX2 consists of
+The typical evaluation workflow with 13CFLUX2 consists of several steps: